Jackson Kemper: Career

 Relocating to Philadelphia, Kemper was ordained a deacon of the Episcopal Church in 1811 by Bishop William White, and a priest in 1814 as he served at Christ Church.
 Particularly interested in evangelism, Kemper even persuaded his elderly mentor to make a missionary journey to western Pennsylvania during which also he founded St. Matthew's Episcopal Church in Wheeling, West Virginia.

 In 1835, the Episcopal Church's General Convention decided to consecrate missionary bishops to preach the Gospel west of the settled areas.
 Fr.
 Kemper was the first chosen.
 After being consecrated as a bishop he promptly headed west for Indiana and Missouri.
 Since most clergy who had lived all their lives in the settled East were slow to respond to his call to join him on the frontier, Kemper determined to recruit priests from among men already in the West.
 He established a training college in St. Louis, Missouri, for that purpose, which failed in 1845 for lack of funding.
 He went on to found Nashotah House in 1842 and Racine College in Wisconsin.
-Kemper also founded the mission parish that became the Cathedral Church of All Saints in Milwaukee.
+Kemper also founded the mission parish that became All Saints Cathedral in Milwaukee.

 Kemper constantly urged outreach to the Native American peoples, and translations of the Scriptures and the services of the Church into their languages.
 His first official act as Missionary Bishop, in what would become Wisconsin, was laying the cornerstone for a new frame church building for Hobart Church, Duck Creek, which served the Oneida Indian Mission.
 Perhaps more significantly, the first ordinations in what would become Wisconsin were also at Hobart Church.
 There Kemper ordained William Adams and James Lloyd Breck, two young recruits from the East who helped him establish Nashotah House Seminary, on October 9, 1842.
 He was regularly invited to the Oneida reservation at Duck Creek by chief Daniel Bread.
 Kemper ordained a Native American, Enmegahbowh, of the Ottawa tribe as a deacon in 1859.

 Kemper supported the Oxford Movement, although he maintained the importance of separation from the Roman Catholic Church.
 He ordained James De Koven as a priest in 1855, and supported Benjamin Onderdonk during his trial.
 In 1846 Kemper purchased a property adjacent to Nashotah House where he lived the rest of his life.
 From 1847 until 1854, Kemper served as Provisional Bishop of the newly formed Diocese of Wisconsin, and then served as its diocesan bishop from 1854 until his death in 1870.
 Kemper also supported creation of a new diocese, though he did not live to see the formation of the Diocese of Fond du Lac come to fruition.

 Bishopstead, his residence in Delafield, Wisconsin, is listed on the National Register of Historic Places.
 Kemper Hall, an Episcopal school for girls in Kenosha, Wisconsin that was named after him, is also listed on the National Register.